 where $H$ is the generalized mean curvature of the varifold and $p > n$.
 Then up to a linear isometry of $\R^{n+1}$, $V$ is given graphically by $F = (F^1, \dots, F^{n+1 - m})$ on with

-with $C = C(m, n, p)$ \end{theorem*} \rmk \; Allard Regularity is truly a euclidean theorem, so in order to apply it, we must compute mean curvature and mass density with respect to the euclidean metric on the $(\sigma, \xi, \eta)$ coordinates, which we denote as
+with $C = C(m, n, p)$ \end{theorem} \rmk \; Allard Regularity is truly a euclidean theorem, so in order to apply it, we must compute the mean curvature and varifold density in coordinates, with respect to the euclidean metric on the $(\sigma, \xi, \eta)$ coordinates, which we denote as

 We verify the three conditions: \begin{itemize} \item $\theta \geq 1$ due to $Y$ being graphical \item By our assumption \eqref{MassAssumption}

 But we've seen that

 in $(s,x,z)$ coordinates.
 Thus